Violence erupts in May Day protests in Paris, marchers criticise re-elected Macron

 "Black Bloc" anarchists ransacked a McDonald's restaurant on the Place Leon Blum and trashed several real estate agencies, breaking their windows and setting garbage bins on fire.

-Joshua Antunes, a 19-year-old student said: "It is important to show Macron and the whole political world that we are prepared to defend our social rights,".
-He also criticised the president's "inactivity" on environment issues.
+"It is important to show Macron and the whole political world that we are prepared to defend our social rights," Joshua Antunes, a 19-year-old student said.
+He also accused the president of "inactivity" on environment issues.

 "The government has got to deal with the purchasing power problem by raising wages," Philippe Martinez, the head of the hardline CGT union, told Reuters before the rallies.